Edward H. Boudreau, Jr., Chairman Emeritus

 Todd Davidson, Central Division President

-As central division president, Todd Davidson is responsible for all community association operations in Florida, Texas, South Carolina, Georgia, Tennessee and California.
+As central division president, Todd Davidson is responsible for all community association operations in Texas, Tennessee and California.
 His duties include business development, nurturing existing client relationships and mentoring his executive team to ensure uniformity of vision and approach.
 In addition to his master’s degree in business, Todd is recognized as a Certified Manager of Community Associations (CMCA) by the Community Association Managers International Certification Board (CAMICB).
 He has also been awarded the prestigious Professional Community Association Manager (PCAM) designations from the Community Associations Institute (CAI).
 Todd serves as Community Development Council (CDC) Silver Member for the Urban Land Institute (ULI), a multi-discipline real estate forum dedicated to creating and sustaining thriving communities worldwide through the responsible use of land, and as an advisory committee member for the Texas Community Association Advocates (TCAA).
 Previously, he served on the board of directors for the DFW chapter of CAI.
 Prior to joining CCMC in 2003, Todd designed and managed several corporate recreation facilities in Arizona and Texas.

 Tony Ledvina, Nevada/Utah Division President